 All White Bronco Brunch

-On July 17th, 2017, 17 vehicles and 34 participants took part in the recreation of the now infamous eight hour chase that captivated a nation more than 23 years ago.
-At 11:30am, these 17 cars, starting at Robert Kardashian’s former residence in Encino, caravanned down to the Lake Forest cemetery in Orange County only to drive back to the former (now demolished) Brentwood residence where O.J. ended his moving standoff at a little before 8pm.
+On June 17th, 2017, 23 vehicles and 49 participants took part in the recreation of the now infamous eight-hour chase that captivated a nation 23 years ago.
+At 11:30 am, starting at Robert Kardashian’s former residence in Encino, the participating cars following a the pace vehicle, 1994 white Bronco, all caravanned along the 405 freeway, stopping off at family owned restaurants on their way down to the Lake Forest cemetery in Orange County where OJ and AC supposedly spent most of their time during the missing hours from 12-6 pm.
+The Bronco then lead the caravan back to the former (now demolished) Brentwood residence where O.J. ended his moving standoff at a little before 8 pm.

-All documentation of this event was captured with the very same technology available to most bystanders at the time of the original OJ Simpson chase: standard 35mm film.
-The entire event exists only on the still images which were completely gathered by the participating drivers themselves.
-The only video that may exist of the reenactment would be anything captured by actual bystanders who were not involved in the chase and who may have witnessed the caravan of cars with “Slow Speed Chase” pennant flags hanging out of their windows tailing a classic 1994 white Ford Bronco.
+All documentation of this event was captured with the very technology available to most bystanders at the time of the original OJ Simpson chase: standard 35mm film.
+The entire event exists only on the still images taken by the participating drivers themselves.
+The only video that may exist of the reenactment would be anything captured, or any ‘earned media,’ by actual bystanders on the freeways who were not involved in the chase and who may have only witnessed the caravan of cars with “Slow Speed Chase” pennant flags hanging out of their windows tailing a classic 1994 white Ford Bronco along the chase route.